How Much Does A Hydroponic System Cost?

 Hobby Hydroponic Systems

-The next category of hydroponic systems is the $150-$400 gets you into the next category of hydroponic systems.
-These are systems are typically for the hobby hydroponic grower that is more serious about their hydroponics.
-Spending a little more on a hydroponic system can often offer more features, better design or durability, and allow you to grow more.
+The next category of hydroponic systems is the $150-$400 range.
+These systems are typically for the hobby hydroponic grower who is more serious about their hydroponic gardening.

 Hydroponic Systems Under $450